-The exam will take place on 17th & 18th July 2017 in the Institute of Philosophy (Krakowskie Przedmiescie 3 St., Warsaw).
+The exam will take place on 10th & 11th July 2018 and 11th September (II round of Admission) in the Institute of Philosophy (Krakowskie Przedmiescie 3 St., Warsaw).
 The detailed schedule of exams will be announced after the registration close.

 A candidate is accepted to the program on the base of the results of both stages of the process.
 The points achieved both in the first and second stage are summed up and the ranking list is prepared according to the total results.

 Full-time studies are free of charge for citizens of EU and EFTA countries as well as for people mentioned in article 43, bill 2, Prawo o szkolnictwie wyższym from 27.07.2005 with further changes.
 The other students pay 2000 euros for a year of studies (2200 euros in the first year of studies).